So, you’ve decided to go plant-based—good for you!

 If you’re anything like me, you might be experiencing some initial anxiety over how you’re going to pull it off.
-Many worry that they won’t get enough protein or that they will suffer from extreme cheese-withdrawal, but don’t fret.
+Many worry that they won’t get enough protein, or that they’ll suffer from extreme cheese withdrawal, but don’t fret.
 It’s really not that difficult.

 Quinoa is a seed that also happens to be a complete protein, so it’s a great food for those adhering to a plant-based diet.
 With a light and fluffy texture similar to rice, you can use it in all your favorite dishes.
 Personally, I love to use it instead of rice in pilaf and stir-fry recipes, and even as a hot cereal.

 So often you hear people say that cheese was the most difficult thing to give up when they went plant-based.
-I, too, still struggle with occasional cheese-withdrawal, but there are a handful of excellent vegan cheeses on the market these days that fill the void.
+I, too, still struggle with occasional cheese withdrawal, but there are a handful of excellent vegan cheeses on the market these days that fill the void.

-Legumes include beans and lentils which can be used in soups, salads, dips, and many other dishes for additional protein.
+Legumes include beans and lentils, which can be used in soups, salads, dips, and many other dishes for additional protein.
 They can also be mashed and used in a ton of delicious veggie burger recipes.
 You won’t even miss the meat!

 The brand boasts a large selection of styles and flavors: organic, grapeseed, roasted garlic, barbecue… you catch my drift.
-I love it slathered on two pieces of whole grain, sprouted bread with slices of tomato and avocado or in a simple summer potato salad.
+I love it slathered on two pieces of whole grain sprouted bread with slices of tomato and avocado, or in a simple summer potato salad.